 Iloilo, Guimaras, and Bacolod are three provinces in the Western Visayas region that are worth a visit when exploring the archipelago of the Philippines.
-This travel to guide to Iloilo, Guimaras, and Bacolod will showcase you the top attractions in these provinces as well as the best place to satisfy your tummy and taste the province, where to stay and activities you should be including in your trip to help you get the most of the 4D/3N that you have.
+This travel to guide to Iloilo, Guimaras, and Bacolod will showcase the top attractions as well as the best places to satisfy your tummy, where to stay and activities you should be including in your trip to help you get the most of the 4D/3N that you have.
 Read along as I help you in your journey.

 For a wanderlust like me, there is no best way to spend my 4 days off from the hustle of the urban and work life than to spend it exploring new places and making unforgettable experiences.
-But what is more fulfilling is crossing out not just one but three provinces in the Philippines in just 4 days!
-My travel includes a trip to the wonderful provinces of Iloilo, Guimaras, and Bacolod.
-Actually, it is certainly best and I suggest that you should travel to these places all at once because of their inter-connectivity, travel practicality and they almost share the same vibe.
+But what is more fulfilling is crossing out not just one but three provinces in the Philippines in just 4 days.
+My travel includes a trip to the wonderful provinces of Iloilo, Guimaras, and Bacolod and I suggest that you should travel to these places all at once because of their inter-connectivity, travel practicality and the same vibe they almost share.

 Guimaras, on the other hand, is known for being the land that produces the sweetest mango in the world.
 Apart from that, it is a host to multi-diverse aquatic life, the historical landmark and white beach island.

 The “City of Smile” is how Bacolod is popularly known.
-It is mainly due to the friendly people of the province that welcome you to one of the best places that offer great food and well-structured and intricately designed houses and mansions.
+It is mainly due to the accommodating, hospitable and friendly nature of the people (Bacoleños) that reside there.

 - Iloilo should be your entry point and Bacolod should be your exit point

-- From Iloilo Airport, you can ride a van going to SM Iloilo for Php50 each
+- From Iloilo Airport, you can ride a van going to SM Iloilo for Php 50.00 each

 Day 1: Induce your Love for Travel in the City of Love – Iloilo